MicrosoftDocs/ATADocs/ATPDocs/directory-service-accounts.md

 # Microsoft Defender for Identity Directory Service Account recommendations

+Learn how to create a Directory Service Account (DSA), and configure it to work with Microsoft Defender for Identity.

 ## Introduction

 The Directory Services Account (DSA) in Defender for Identity is used by the sensor to perform the following functions: